 - Teaching, social service, health, or other professionals who desire preparation in education and who wish to work in Community Schools (integrated systems of support) or with agencies associated with the Community Schools strategy

 To meet the requirements of this program, students will identify their own professional goals in consultation with their advisor and register for courses that will support attaining those goals.
 Students completing this program of study may pursue careers in settings such as daycare centers, education-related social services, non-teaching positions in public and private schools, informal learning environments (e.g., after-school, summer programs) or education/training in business and industry environments.

-- Track 2: Online MS in Educational Studies with Advanced Certificate in Community Schools concentration.
-NOTE: if you are interested in the Advanced Certificate in Community Schools please reach out to Luann F. Kida firstname.lastname@example.org for more information.
+- Track 1: Online MS in Educational Studies with a concentration in community schools.
+NOTE: Those who are interested should reach out to Dr. Kathleen Provinzano for more information.

 The program consists of 30 graduate credits, with a minimum of 21 credits taken in the Department of Teaching, Learning, and Educational Leadership at Binghamton University.

-Students in the MS in Educational Studies program are required to:
+Students in the MS in Educational Studies with a concentration in community schools program are required to: